Robot-Will/Stino/README.md

 ## Installation
 This version Stino can only be installed by manual installation.
-If you installed the previous version via Package Control, please remove or disable it firstly (see issue #179).
+If you installed the previous version via Package Control, please remove or disable it firstly (see issue [#179](https://github.com/Robot-Will/Stino/issues/179)).
 Manual installation has only two steps:

 1. Click menu `Preferences`->`Browse Packages...` to open the packages folder.

-2. Download [zip file](https://github.com/Robot-Will/Stino/archive/new-stino.zip), and extract the folder to the packages folder, and the Arduino menu appears.
+2. Download [zip file](https://github.com/Robot-Will/Stino/archive/new-stino.zip), extract the folder to the packages folder, rename it from `Stino-new-stino` to `Stino` and the Arduino menu appears.

 ## License